alenb/woocommerce-australian-post-extension/readme.txt

 == Changelog ==

+= 1.4.0 =
+* FIXED: Constant PHP conflict with the Pro version.
+* FIXED: UI enhancements.
+* FIXED: Deactivating the Pro version on activation.
+* CHANGED: Adding the new features of the Pro plugin.

 = 1.3.13 =
 * FIXED: Default weight issue.

 = 1.3.12 =
 * ADDED: Option to Enable/Disable shipping period on checkout page.